Lobularia - Sweet Alyssum: Sowing, Planting, and Growing

 - Spread a good layer of drainage (gravel or clay pebbles) at the bottom of the container, which must have one or more drainage holes;

-- Plant the bucket in a mix of ordinary soil, compost for Mediterranean plants and coarse sand;
+- Plant the bucket in a mix of ordinary soil, Mediterranean plant compost, and coarse sand;

 - Water to encourage establishment, then once every two weeks;